yonder-innovation/MailCore/mailcore.md

 There is a low traffic mailing list hosted on [Librelist](http://librelist.com/).

-To join send an email to <mailcore@librelist.com> and reply to the confirmation e-mail.
+* To join send an email to <mailcore@librelist.com> and reply to the confirmation e-mail.
 To unsubscribe at anytime send an e-mail to <mailcore-unsubscribe@librelist.com>.
+* Mailing list archives are [available.](http://librelist.com/browser/mailcore/)

 ## Apps Using MailCore [apps]